Yoga and running are great teammates.

 Iliotibial Band (IT Band) Syndrome can plague many runners.

-He has seen how much it can limit runners and how difficult it can be to treat.
+He has seen how much it can limit track athletes and how difficult it can be to treat.

-Acclaimed yogi Gail Boorstein Grossman demonstrates the pose in her book Restorative Yoga for Life: A Relaxing Way to De-stress, Re-energize, and Find Balance.
+Acclaimed yogi Gail Boorstein Grossman demonstrates the movement in her book Restorative Yoga for Life: A Relaxing Way to De-stress, Re-energize, and Find Balance.

 She goes on to explain that: